BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

    BL1-style loot drops, apparently.
  * Added an option to not have rocket launchers in the global equip pools, mostly for help in UVHM where facing launcher-using enemies is *suuper* deadly.
+ * Reorganized the section which disables world weapon/shield drops so that disabling weapons/shields in chests is easily toggleable via a single category.
- * Added Bone Head 3.0 to equip Bone Shredder / Shredifier properly
+ * Added Bone Head 3.0 to equip Bone Shredder / Shredifier properly.
  * Cosmetic change: ensure that reported rarity percentages report "1%" instead of "1.0%".